Counselling For Loneliness - What's Happening Both Inside & Outside

 Emptiness, Nothingness - What May Be Happening Inside Emptiness on the inside can be experienced as coming from a deficit, feeling numb, despair or incomplete, that something is missing, which we can't put our finger on (see also Having Substance - Our Own Internal Structure, Being Centred).
 As if we are in an empty shell, we may feel groundless, without cohesion, hollow, unformed, undefined, out of touch with our inner life - who we really are.
 It may be as if life has no meaning, no matter where we are, how successful we are.
 We may experience a sense of emotional emptiness in us or feel emotionally empty in our relationship, marriage, anxious and impulsively, compulsively try to get any quick fix to fill our emptiness.
 How we want to fill ourself may be a dilemma whether we fill our emptiness from the outside or within (see also Self-Worth, Safety & Security), so we feel fuller, living a fulfilled life.
 In an empty mood we may feel low, unhappy, depressed and struggle to feel pleasure in things.
 We may feel judgemental of ourself, ashamed, insecure, inadequate for feeling empty, which compounds our emptiness.
 We may want to be our authentic self, feeling safe, loving inside, secure, anchored, grounded in our body, so we are no longer empty or afraid, giving our experience of emptiness our full warmth of attention, being self-compassionate.
 We may have a sense of just existing or going round & round like a hamster on it's wheel, maybe feeling bored inside (and may want to consider choosing a different way home for a change).
 In our own company we may feel unsubstantial, believing we are unable to manage on our own.
 It may also be important to move our focus away from our head & re-connect to all of who we are and at the same time be in touch with the innocence of our childhood, our essence and staying present, being loving in the moment (less focused in negative ways on the past or the future), in touch with our being, so we no longer create our inner emptiness.
 There may be nobody in our life to share love.
 Or if we are in a relationship, our pervasive empty feelings may point to an empty love in our relationship, fears of rejection, self-abandonment or struggles with sharing love with others - see also Giving, Receiving & Sharing Love - Loving & Being Loved.
 (Giving ourself away at times, we may also become emotionally needy in our relationship and we may choose a caretaking partner to fill our emptiness.)
 Associated with our early connections and bonding patterns, we all have a need to connect with ourself and others.
 If we have been living only as if we count the counselling and psychotherapy can also explore what happens when we shift our focus from getting something externally towards giving, practising gratitude.

 Emptiness, Nothingness Some of us may have bottled things up, numbed our feelings, closed off, shut down.
 Running on empty, lost or stuck inside, our void feelings may also point to what we are "avoiding" - not paying attention to inside us, experiencing all of who we are and the life & soul of who we are.
 Maybe afraid of finding out more about ourself, we may at times have pangs of emptiness & nothingness, numbness, flatness, deadness, an absence or void inside of us (especially after a bereavement, relationship breakup or when our love has been unrequited a long time ago or currently).
 And this belief that there is nothing there - a belief from our wounded self can be reinforced if we are out of touch with our essence, soul qualities of love.
 As if our shape has yet to be formed we may struggle to form ourself.
 Some of our feelings may have been squashed down, and embracing them (even our painful ones) may help enliven us.
 We may be simply hungry for not having our basic dependency needs met.
 We may hold on to the belief we've held since childhood, that only someone else may make us loved, safe or that we should simply "get on with it".
 Empty inside, we may have insatiable needs and look to others to fill them, believing we will get filled by getting something externally.
 We may feel empty inside if others treat us badly, our heart can ache and it may be important we don't make others responsible for our fullness, confidence & wellbeing, so we don't give our "inner child" away.
 We may miss intimacy in its widest sense.
 We may struggle to love, soothe, nourish ourself and frequently turn to others for connection, validation, approval, affirmation, reassurance, confirmation, permission, recognition, appreciation, praise, attention, adoration, admiration, acceptance, or to all sorts of unhelpful habits or addictions (including using food, love or sex) to fill us.
 Others may feel selfless inside over-please, over-give or give ourselves up for others (see also Healthy Side Of Being Self(ish)).
 When we feel empty inside, numb, our conscious, unconscious intention may be to avoid pain, yet we also end up avoiding happiness.
 Filling our own well of emptiness through our willingness to fully experience, allow it, accept it first, nurturing our own wellbeing, keeping our heart open so we don't shut down, finding love in the things we do, building and strengthening relationships, giving rather than getting may be important.
-The hollowness, emptiness we feel may also point to going beyond any dejection towards a call to meaning, call to love.
+The hollowness, emptiness we feel may also point to going beyond any dejection towards a call to meaning, call to love (and allowing for not knowing things by being curious).
 Alongside getting our basic dependency needs met, something else may be missing in our lives, and we may have abandoned ourselves or simply need to belong, make time for silence, stillness, be in touch with our inner sanctuary, sense of purpose.
 For others a feeling that nothing is meaningful may pervade and our sense of emptiness may point to somehow believing we are not enough or sensing an existential or spiritual vacuum - existential emptiness or existential loneliness, in which our emptiness may be connected to letting go or a longing, yearning or spiritual void.
 (See also Our Sense Of Coherence & Inner Continuity)

 What Else May Be Happening Inside